Marguerite Ross Barnett: Career

-On September 1, 1990, Dr. Barnett became the first-ever African American women president at a major university with more than 30,000 students.
-She became president of the University of Houston.
-On her first official meeting on September 4, 1990, she laid out seven major challenges that the University of Houston faced which she would try to correct.
-She wanted to focus on the movement of the campus toward the goal of enhanced national and international stature, maintenance of quality undergraduate instruction, community service/ community outreach, resources, diversity, democratization at the University of Houston, and quality of our environment.
-Dr. Barnett had three overarching principles which she believed should guide campus policy, a commitment to excellence, to partner with the Houston community, and to a humane campus community.
+On 1 September 1990, Dr. Barnett became the first-ever African American woman president at a major university with more than 30,000 students when she became president of the University of Houston.
+During her first official meeting as president on 4 September 1990, she outlined seven major challenges that the University of Houston faced which she planned to address.
+She wanted to focus on moving the campus towards: enhanced national and international stature, maintenance of quality undergraduate instruction, community service/ community outreach, resources, diversity, democratization at the University of Houston, and quality of our environment.
+Dr. Barnett had three overarching principles she believed should guide campus policy: a commitment to excellence, to partner with the Houston community, and fostering a humane campus community.

 Under her leadership a multitude of programs were created, the first being the Texas Center for University-School Partnership.
 Her first public address is when she named the plans for this program.
 The Texas center for University-School Partnership is an outreach program designed to assess national school reform efforts and disseminate the results of the successful programs across the country.
-In the programs first year 37 universities joined, from colleges in New York to colleges in California.
+In its first year, 37 universities across the country joined, from colleges in New York to colleges in California.
 She also created the Texas Center for Environmental Studies in 1991.
 The purpose was to address the multidisciplinary concerns for the nation's environmental needs through research, education service activities in history, law, engineering, science, business, and communications.
-Another very notable program was the Friends of the University of Houston which was to assist in telling the story of the university to the Houston community.
-This program was considered the first of its kind, due to the fact that the University of Houston public history program had just been created in 1984.
+Another notable program she contributed was the Friends of the University of Houston, created to assist in telling the story of the university to the local Houston community.
+This program was considered the first of its kind, due to the fact that the University of Houston's public history program had just recently been established in 1984.